liberodark/dog/man/dog.1.md

 `--class=CLASS`
 : Network class of the DNS record being queried (`IN`, `CH`, `HS`)

+`-x`, `--reverse=ADDR`
+: Perform a reverse DNS lookup for an IP address.
+This converts the IP address to a PTR query (e.g., `8.8.8.8` becomes `8.8.8.8.in-addr.arpa`).
+Both IPv4 and IPv6 addresses are supported.

 By default, dog will request A records using the system default resolver.
 At least one domain name must be passed — dog will not automatically query the root nameservers.